coqui-ai/STT/doc/DEPLOYMENT.rst

 Using the Node.JS / Electron.JS package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-*Note that 🐸 currently only provides packages for CPU deployment with Python 3.5 or higher on Linux.
+*Note that 🐸STT currently only provides packages for CPU deployment with Python 3.5 or higher on Linux.
 We're working to get the rest of our usually supported packages back up and running as soon as possible.*

 You can download the JS bindings using ``npm``\ :